flowacademyhu/theta-test-aggregator/README.md

 This test aggregator was developed using Docker, Express js on the backend, and Angular on frontend.

-To develop a new feature you would first start up the backend with the previously mentioned [`docker-compose up`] command in the backend folder.
+To develop a new feature you would first start up the backend with the [`docker-compose up`] command in the backend folder.

 You open a new terminal window and navigate into the frontend folder and use the [`ng serve`] command.